folio-org/okapi/doc/guide.md

 curl -w '\n' http://localhost:9130/_/tenants
 ```
 Both of these return lists in the form of JSON structures.
 At present,
-because we have just starting running, it's an empty list in both
+because we have just started running, it is an empty list in both
 cases:

     [ ]